-School Closure Periods
+Trust Closure Periods

-The Trust may not be able to respond to requests received during or just before Trust/school closure periods within the one calendar month response period.
-This is because no one will be on site to comply with the request.
+The Trust may not be able to respond to requests received during or just before School and Trust closure periods within the one calendar month response period.
+This is because no one will be on site to comply with the request and we do not review emails during this period.
 As a result, it is unlikely that your request will be able to be dealt with during this time.
 We may not be able to acknowledge your request during this time (i.e., until a time when we receive the request).
-However, if we can acknowledge the request, we may still not be able to deal with it until the Trust and school re-open.
+However, if we can acknowledge the request, we may still not be able to deal with it until the Trust/School re-opens.
 The Trust will endeavour to comply with requests as soon as possible and will keep in communication with you as far as possible.
-If your request is urgent, please provide your request during term times and not during/close to closure periods.
+If your request is urgent, please provide your request during term times and not during or close to closure periods.